Advertising to children: Food

-Regulations for food advertising to children
+Regulation

 In Australia, there is a self-regulatory code toward children's exposure to food advertising.
 This study was that the proportion of non-core foods advertised decreased by eighteen percent from a previous study from before the self-regulatory code was introduced.
 This code was created because of the negative impact that the advertising of unhealthy food has on children.
 The self-regulatory code regulates the use of promotion, popular characters, and unsuitable material during time periods dedicated to children's television programs.
 The code does not monitor the types of food that may be advertised to children and does not apply to times when a high number of children are viewing such as a sports match.
 Since the code was introduced the rate of non-core fast food advertising has decreased as seen in the other study mentioned.
 The self-regulatory code only covers a small time period and range of food.
 An improved marketing approach would be limiting advertising on a wider range of fast food, not just those designated as children's meals.
 This study also saw that advertisement that promotes healthier alternatives often still have some non-core foods present.

 The Children's Food and Beverage Advertising Initiative (CFBAI) is a voluntary program implemented in 2007 in the United States, in response to public health concerns and food companies have promised to advertise healthier dietary choices in child-directed advertising.
 The advertising of candy to children appeared that it would decrease as 4 large candy manufacturers, Mars, Hershey, Kraft, and Nestle pledged to CFBAI that they would not advertise any candy product to children.
 Rather than a reduction in candy advertising, there was a 65% increase in candy-related advertisements in 2011 compared to 2007 before the CFBAI was introduced.
 A fault with the CFBAI is that it regulates advertising directed at children, many children are exposed to advertisements for candy during programs popular for a wider range of people.
 Increased participation in CFBAI and a clearer definition of what child-directed advertising is, will be required for a reduction in exposure to children's unhealthy foods.